ndbroadbent/bundler_local_development/README.md

 * Bundler will search for local gems in the path specified by `$GEM_DEV_DIR`.
 (The default search path is `$HOME/code/gems`, if `$GEM_DEV_DIR` is unset.)
+You can specify multiple directories by separating paths with a semicolon, e.g.
+`$HOME/code/gems;$HOME/code/more_gems`

 * If a local copy of the gem is found, it will add the `:path => <path>` option to the `gem` command.
+It will also scan the local gem's gemspec and process any runtime dependencies.

 * `Gemfile.lock` will **NOT** be updated if this gem is activated.